Cat poops on rug when I take the other cat on a walk

 There are people who will swear up and down that their cat does things out of spite, or jealousy or other such emotionally charged reasons.

-I don't rule that out, although I try not to assign too many human qualities to our furry friends as that can cause us to ignore certain important signs or fail to address behavioral issues properly.
+I try not to assign too many human qualities to our furry friends as that can cause us to ignore certain important signs or fail to address behavioral issues properly.

 I suspect that rather than what we would call jealousy, it's more likely that your cat is suffering from stress due to separation anxiety (as you have mentioned).